Hawaiian Rolls

 Instructions

-• For the sponge: In the bowl of your stand mixer, combine the sponge ingredients.
-Allow the sponge to rest for 15 minutes.
+• For the sponge: In the bowl of your stand mixer, combine the sponge ingredients and let it rest for 15 minutes.

 • Add the pineapple juice, butter, brown sugar, eggs and yolk, and vanilla, mixing until well combined.
-Whisk together the remaining flour, potato flour, and salt before adding to the liquid ingredients.
+In a separate bowl, whisk together the remaining flour, potato flour, and salt, then add this mixture to the liquid ingredients.

-• Lightly grease the mixing bowl, round the dough into a ball, and place it in the bowl or measure.
-Cover, and let rise until very puffy, about 1 1/2 to 2 hours.
+• Lightly grease the mixing bowl, round the dough into a ball, and place it in the bowl.
+Cover and let it rise until very puffy, about 1 ½ to 2 hours.

 Hawaiian Rolls

-• Lightly grease a 9" x 13" (23cm x 33cm) baking pan.
-Gently deflate the dough.
-Divide it into 15 equal pieces.
-Round each piece into a smooth ball.
-Space the buns in the pan.
+• Lightly grease a 9" x 13" (23 cm x 33 cm) baking pan.
+Gently deflate the dough and divide it into 15 equal pieces.
+Round each piece into a smooth ball and space the buns in the pan.
+Cover the dough gently with lightly greased plastic wrap and let it rise in the pan for 1 hour, until nicely puffy.
+Toward the end of the rising time, preheat the oven to 350°F (176°C).

 Hawaiian Rolls

-• Mix the reserved egg white with 1 tablespoon cold water, and brush some onto the surface of the rolls; this will give them a satiny crust.
-Bake the rolls for 20 to 25 minutes, or until the inside is cooked through.
+• Mix the reserved egg white with 1 tablespoon of cold water and brush some onto the surface of the rolls; this will give them a satiny crust.
+Bake the rolls for 20 to 25 minutes, or until they are cooked through.
+Remove the rolls from the oven and let them cool for 5 minutes before turning them out onto a cooling rack.
+Serve warm with butter or your favorite preserves.

 Baked Hawaiian Rolls in a baking pan.